 Complete application consists of:

-The group process involves a number of RA candidates meeting together with two or more observers and facilitator whom leads each small group through three or four team activities.
-The process may take the form of group problem-solving sessions or discussion groups where each candidate’s contributions and participation is noted.
-Other exercises include splitting the candidates into teams with a work related task to complete.
+Group Interview Process (Required): The group process involves a number of RA candidates meeting together with two or more observers and facilitators who lead each small group through three or four team activities.
+The process may take the form of group problem-solving sessions or discussion groups where each candidate’s contributions and participation are noted.
+Other exercises include splitting the candidates into teams with a work-related task to complete.
 During these exercises the observers closely watch the candidates.
-They may also ask questions of individual candidates.
+Observers and facilitators may also ask questions of individual candidates.